Credit: Megan Jane Burges / @meganjaneburgess

 With an afternoon led by boozy ice cream—each scoop carrying 4-6% ABV—and followed by a proper tasting, we concluded our night at Tahona Bar in Old Town.
 Tasting room manager (and aforementioned birthday girl), Kate Owca, met us with bear hugs and bottles to cap off our night.
 Our mission was simple: to wrap our mezcal bar crawl with a few of her favorites.

 Tahona Bar’s mission, on the other hand, holds much more merit.
-Dedicated to revering the beauty of Mexico, this bar and restaurant showcases over 120 kinds of mezcal—each with a unique story about where it comes from.
+Dedicated to revering theĀ beauty of Mexico, this bar and restaurant showcases over 120 kinds of mezcal—each with a unique story about where it comes from.
 Kate mixed things up by going beyond Oaxaca, including agave spirits from other regions, too.
-We started with a short pour of a Lamparillo from Ultramundo, a brand that serves as an agroforestry project to their 24,000 acre ranch in Durango, then proceeded to sip on a Cupreata from Aguerrido Mezcal, a rare bottling by an 86-year-old mezcalero in Guerrero.
+We began with a short pour of Lamparillo from Ultramundo.
+This brand supports an agroforestry project on their 24,000-acre Durango ranch.
+Next, we sipped a Cupreata from Aguerrido Mezcal, a rare bottling crafted by an 86-year-old mezcalero in Guerrero.

-Kate finished the tasting by paying homage to a now-famous maestra mezcalera from Oaxaca: Bertha Váquez.
-Bertha has been the generous teacher to many a budding mezcalero, as well as a consummate hostess to visiting bartenders from around the world.
+Kate finished the tasting by paying homage to a now-famous maestra mezcalera from Oaxaca: Bertha VĆ”quez.
+Bertha has guided many budding mezcaleros and warmly hosted visiting bartenders from around the world.
 Now available to a US audience, Agua del Sol from Mezcales CUISH brings her mezcal stateside.
-We tried two singular expressions—an Espadin with corn and cacao and another with jasmine and cedrón.
+We tried two singular expressions—an Espadin with corn and cacao and another with jasmine and cedrón.Ā

 Credit: Megan Jane Burges / @meganjaneburgess

 Surrounded by strong women, Randy leaned back and took a breather from playing tour guide.
-He finished the evening with one final story—the one where he would stand for hours as a child in his Italian grandmother’s kitchen, holding his hands up as a mold for tortellinis she shaped on his fingers.
-It may come as no surprise then that a man like this would grow up to host boozy ice cream parties for all of his adult friends.
+He ended the evening with one last story.
+As a child, he spent hours in his Italian grandmother’s kitchen, holding up his hands as molds for the tortellinis she shaped on his fingers.
+It’s no surprise, then, that he grew up to host boozy ice cream parties for all his adult friends.

 Down the Rabbit Hole: Cantina Mayahuel

 Cantina Mayahuel is also home of Casa Don Lorenzo, a line of tequila and mezcal made special for the restaurant.
-While we selected a few to taste, the owner told us the origin story: the cantina’s dishwashers knew the 4th generation mezcal producers from Oaxaca.
-Introductions were made and a product was born.
-Our flight included a Mexicano, an Arroqueño and a Tepeztate—all silvestre varieties from the region.
-While each varietal shared aspects of technique, like being roasted in a stone-lined pit with red oakwood and distilled in a double-copper still, the unique character of each expression showed through.
-One herbal, another peppery, all with sublime mineral notes, the mezcal here is the heart of its community.
+As we sampled a few, the owner shared the cantina’s origin story.
+The dishwashers had personal ties to fourth-generation mezcal producers in Oaxaca.
+Connections were made, and a partnership was born.
+Our flight featured a Mexicano, an ArroqueƱo, and a Tepeztate—all wild agave varieties from the region.
+Though each was roasted in a stone-lined pit with red oakwood and distilled in a double-copper still, their distinct personalities shined through.
+One herbal, another peppery, all with sublime mineral notes, the mezcal here is the heart of its community.Ā Ā Ā Ā Ā

 Cocktail Lickers